GitAtom-PDX/GitAtom/README.md

 ### Requirements

-`python3`, `pip3`, and `git 2.27` or later must be installed prior to installing GitAtom.  `git` must be up to date on both local and remote systems to deploy remotely.
+`python3.9` and `git 2.27` or later must be installed before installing GitAtom.  `git` must be up to date on both local and remote systems to deploy remotely.

 ### Installation